rmacuna/Crown/README.md

 **Other variations**

-  crown buttons could have a `rounded` class in order to get a rounded cool button
+  Crown buttons could have a `rounded` class in order to get a circle border.
 ```HTML
   <button class="cr button rounded pink">Button</button>
 ```